lanl/spiner/README.md

 `Spiner` uses the `ports-of-call` code to optionally support compilation with CUDA, Kokkos, or none of the above.

+### Clang-Format

+Currently `clang-format` is not required for committed code, but as good practice, we encourage running it.
+The code is currently formatted with versions:
+- 11+

+However, older versions may work.
+If you would like to try, please examine the diff and see if the formatting appears stable.
+Otherwise, you may need to upgrade your version of `clang-format`.

 ## Features

 - Spiner supports interpolation in arbitrary dimensions, and it's fast in 3d and fewer.